mroyme/quicknotes-shell/README.md

 ```
 4. Add the following to your `~/.bashrc` or `~/.zshrc`:
 ```
-export QN_HOME=$HOME/notes # You can use a cloud-synchronized director for automatic backups. export QN_EDITOR=nvim # Use any editor of your choice. source "$HOME/.quicknotes.sh"
+export QN_HOME=$HOME/notes # You can use a cloud-synchronized directory for automatic backups. export QN_EDITOR=nvim # Use any editor of your choice. source "$HOME/.quicknotes.sh"
 ```